EffectOrientedProgramming/EOPCode/README.md

 ```
 > curl -fLo cs https://git.io/coursier-cli-"$(uname | tr LD ld)"
->cs
+> cs
 ```
-Running the command ```cs``` should help you verify that Coursier is downloaded.
+Running the `cs` command verifies that Coursier was installed.
-If the terminal displays a message saying that 'cs is not found', check the previous command.
+If the terminal displays a message saying 'cs is not found', check the previous command.

-If the terminal displays a message similar to:
+If the terminal displays a message like:

 ```
-> Warning: /home/ExamplePath/Example/coursier/bin is not in your PATH
+Warning: /home/ExamplePath/Example/coursier/bin is not in your PATH
 ```

-Use this command, replacing the ```<Insert Path>``` with the path in the above warning message.
+Use the following command, replacing the `<Insert Path>` with the path from the above warning message:

 ```
-export PATH="$PATH:/<Insert Path>/coursier/bin"
+> export PATH="$PATH:/<Insert Path>/coursier/bin"
 ```

-  For example, if the warning message displays:
+For example, if the warning message is:

 ```
-> Warning: /home/bob/.local/share/coursier/bin is not in your PATH
+Warning: /home/bob/.local/share/coursier/bin is not in your PATH
 ```

-  Enter the following line:
+Run this:

 ```
-export PATH="$PATH:/home/bob/.local/share/coursier/bin"
+> export PATH="$PATH:/home/bob/.local/share/coursier/bin"
 ```

-Then enter these lines to give excecution access to Coursier, and install the
+Then enter these lines to give execute permission to Coursier, and install the
 package:

 ```